 In the first quarter of 2020, the Company received the scheduled \$0.4 million Future Cash Payment from Rezolute.
 The Company evaluated Rezolute's cash position as of March 31, 2020, including the estimated impact of the COVID-19 pandemic, and determined payments scheduled beyond September 30, 2020 were unlikely to be collected unless Rezolute is able to obtain additional funding, which had not occurred as of March 31, 2020.
 Therefore, for the three months ended March 31, 2020, the Company recorded \$1.4 million in bad debt expense related to the Future Cash Payments.
-In the second quarter of 2020, the Company received the scheduled \$0.4 million Future Cash Payment from Rezolute and as of June 30, 2020, the Company has an outstanding receivable of \$0.4 million net of allowance for doubtful accounts.
-The Company reassessed the collectability of the outstanding receivables and determined that the bad debt allowance of \$1.4 million remained appropriate as of June 30, 2020.
+The Company received the scheduled \$0.4 million and \$0.4 million Future Cash Payments from Rezolute in the second and third quarters of 2020, respectively.
+The Company reassessed the collectability of the outstanding receivables and determined that the bad debt allowance of \$1.4 million remained appropriate as of September 30, 2020, as the Company assessed that the financing was not probable as of the balance sheet date and as such the Company continued to have an incurred loss with respect to the collection of the remaining receivable.
+On October 9, 2020, Rezolute completed a Qualified Financing, which resulted in acceleration of the remaining receivables balance and the Company received the entire \$1.4 million in October 2020, as discussed in Note 14, Subsequent Events.

-As of June 30, 2020 and December 31, 2019, there wereno contract assets or contract liabilities related to this arrangement.
+As of September 30, 2020 and December 31, 2019, there wereno contract assets or contract liabilities related to this arrangement.
 None of the costs to obtain or fulfill the contract were capitalized.
-No revenue was recognized for the three and six months ended June 30, 2020.
+No revenue was recognized for the three and nine months ended September 30, 2020.

-The Company reassessed the development and regulatory milestones and concluded that such variable consideration is fully constrained and excluded from the transaction price as of June 30, 2020 and December 31, 2019.
+The Company reassessed the development and regulatory milestones and concluded that such variable consideration is fully constrained and excluded from the transaction price as of September 30, 2020 and December 31, 2019.